AlTruCS/3110-Project/README.md

 ## Searching for a student from their ID number

+### Linked List
+This is handled very simply; a loop will iterate through the list, starting from the head.
+If the ID number of the node matches the one supplied to the function, it will return a pointer to the current node and end the list; otherwise, it will move to the next.
+If it is not found by the end of the list, then it will return a null pointer instead.

+### Binary Search Tree
+Overall, the Binary Search Tree is handled very similarly; however, it will instead check to see if the supplied ID number is equal to, greater than, or lesser than the ID number of the current node.
+If it is equal, it returns the current node, while moving to the left or right node if it is less or greater than the current node's ID number respectively.

+This will continue until the node has been found or there are no valid nodes to search.
+The current node will be returned if the node has been found, otherwise it will return a null pointer.

 ## If name is not avaialble, searching for a student based upon name

+### Linked List

+### Binary Search Tree

 ## Updating student records when ID number is given; this will also display the student's information and allow any changes except for ID number.

+### Linked List

+### Binary Search Tree